Back to Normalizing Flows Hub

 Introduction

-In this 3-part "Build in Public" series, we will deconstruct Normalizing Flows from first principles.
-Today, we lay the mathematical foundation: the change of variables formula, the Jacobian determinant, and the two key architectural ideas (planar flows and coupling layers) that make this computationally tractable.
-In Part 2, we build everything in pure PyTorch.
-In Part 3, we train on 2D density estimation benchmarks and analyze the results.
+This post covers the mathematical foundation: the change of variables formula, the Jacobian determinant, and the two architectural ideas -- planar flows and coupling layers -- that make the computation tractable.
+Part 2 implements everything in PyTorch.
+Part 3 trains on 2D benchmarks.

 The Change of Variables Formula